nitinaman/3/README.md

-hi what are u doing# 3
+hi what are u doing
+nothing